vlaate/vladsc/README.md

 * **Very** Low Accuracy, because of the use of accelerometer and magnetometer sensors instead of optical encoders, the high resolution of optical encoders is lost, along with their high precision and repeatability.
 * Because of the above, it's best used with a low magnification eyepiece that provides a *True Field Of View* of at least 2º.
 * It's more of an aiding device for exploring the sky via star hopping, than a "push to" feature to zero in on difficult sky objects.
-* One star alignment with Skysafari is critical, so some basic knowledge of a sky object to align with is necessary (moon, Orion's belt, Sirius, etc).
+* One star alignment with SkySafari is critical, so some basic knowledge of a sky object to align with is necessary (moon, Orion's belt, Sirius, etc).

 ##The Hardware
 The Circuit is very simple, and looks like this: